5 Easy Ways to Banish Ants From Your Garden, According to an Expert

 Diatomaceous earth (DE), an abrasive dust, absorbs the oils and fats from the cuticle of an insect's exoskeleton and causes it to dry out.
 You want to buy a food-grade iteration, which can be found at home improvement stores and online retailers.
 Try combining the spicy essential oil method with this one.
 "Using a capsicum-type concoction to irritate the ants to move around will increase the likelihood that the ants will come into contact with the diatomaceous earth," Gabel says.

 Change Up Your Dirt

 This simple solution may be your best bet.
 Gabel explains utilizing heavier dirt, like clay soils, will make your garden less appealing to ant colonies.
 "Ants tend to look for loose soils, sandy soils, or soils with an open structure," he says.
 "They also prefer drier soil and sunny locations."
 Even watering your garden frequently (if your plants can take it) will make it less attractive to ants, since wet dirt is heavy.

 Utilize Natural Repellents

-Some plants will keep ants naturally.
-"Plants, such as lavender, mint, rosemary, thyme, and marigolds, will repel insects in general," says Gabel.
+Some plants will deter ants naturally.
+"Plants such as lavender, mint, rosemary, thyme, and marigolds will repel insects in general," Gabel says.
 He adds that certain animals, including doodlebugs, ground beetles, wrens, and sparrows, prey on ants and may be helpful in minimizing the tiny bugs, as well.